pivotal/docs-tap/learning-center/portal-rest-api/anonymous-access.hbs.md

 If you do not need to authenticate users but still want to provide your own front end from which users select a workshop, such as when integrating workshops into an existing web property, you can enable anonymous mode and redirect users to a URL for workshop session creation.

->**Note:** Anonymous mode is only recommended for temporary deployments and not for a permanent web site providing access to workshops.
+>**Note** Anonymous mode is only recommended for temporary deployments and not for a permanent web site providing access to workshops.

 ## <a id="enabling-anonymous-access"></a>Enabling anonymous access